 Tom joined Watsi on May 6th, 2016.
-Four years ago, Tom became the 1906th member to automatically support a new Watsi patient every month.
-Since then, 4,094 more people have become monthly donors!
-Tom's most recent donation supported Mao, a construction worker from Cambodia, to fund burn treatment.
+Five years ago, Tom joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Tom's most recent donation supported Sopheak, a 31-year-old man from Cambodia, to fund a tendon lengthening procedure.